MFaisalQasim/MFaisalQasim/README.md

 - 👋 Hi, I’m @MFaisalQasim
 - 👀 I’m interested in Web developing
-- 🌱 I’m currently working on Laravel, Angular And React JS
+- 🌱 I’m currently working on Laravel, React JS And Django
-- 💞️ I’m looking to collaborate on Web/App Development(Laravel)/(Angular/React Js)
+- 💞️ I’m looking to collaborate on Web Development(Laravel)/(Django)/(React Js)
 - 📫 How to reach me faisalqasim876@gmail.com

 <!---